Weijia Jiang: Career

-In 2013, WBZ-TV, Boston, won a regional Emmy award in the 34th News & Documentary Emmy Awards for the spot news coverage of the Newtown Tragedy which Jiang was involved in reporting.
-In 2014 Jiang was the Gala Dinner MC for the Outstanding 50 Asian Americans in Business Gala Dinner which also featured letters of support from then-president Barack Obama, Andrew Cuomo and Bill de Blasio.
+In 2013, WBZ-TV, Boston, won a regional Emmy award at the 34th News & Documentary Emmy Awards for the spot news coverage of the Newtown Tragedy which Jiang was involved in reporting.
+In 2014 Jiang was the Gala Dinner MC for the Outstanding 50 Asian Americans in Business Gala Dinner which also featured letters of support from then-president Barack Obama, Andrew Cuomo, and Bill de Blasio.

-In 2015, Jiang moved to Washington, D.C. to become a correspondent for Newspath, the 24-hour news gathering service for CBS News.
+In 2015, Jiang moved to Washington, D.C., to become a correspondent for Newspath, the 24-hour news gathering service for CBS News.
 As part of her role she has covered major political stories such as the 2016 United States presidential elections, the funeral of the First Lady of the United States Barbara Bush, and the congressional baseball shooting, also extensively reporting on both the Obama and Trump administrations.
 In 2018, Jiang became CBS News correspondent for the White House, following her coverage of President Donald Trump's G-7 Summit and the Trump administration's 'zero tolerance' policy.
-Jiang traveled with President Trump on many occasions, including on-board Air Force One, and has covered stories including Trump and Russian President Vladimir Putin's historic summit in Helsinki, the Mueller Probe, the 2020 United States Presidential elections, and president Trump's first and second impeachments.
+Jiang traveled with President Trump on many occasions, including on-board Air Force One, and has covered stories including Trump and Russian President Vladimir Putin's historic summit in Helsinki, the Mueller Probe, the 2020 United States presidential elections, and president Trump's first and second impeachments.

 Jiang is a member of the Asian American Journalists Association.
+In June 2023, Jiang was elected to an at-large board seat of the White House Correspondents' Association for 2023-2026 and will serve as the organization's president in 2026.

-She continues to cover the White House as a senior White House Correspondent for CBS News during the Biden Administration.
+She continues to cover the White House as a senior White House Correspondent for CBS News during the Biden administration.

 Confrontations with President Trump

 As a White House Correspondent during the Trump administration, Jiang had several high-profile clashes with then-President Trump.
-Trump often reacted sensitively to her line of questioning, in one instance abruptly ending a press conference when she pushed back on his refusal to answer a question.
-Trump's interactions with her were widely criticized as racist and emblematic of his hostility to the press.
+During one such instance, Trump ended a press conference when she pushed back on his refusal to answer a question.

+Trump's interactions with Jiang were criticized by Democratic congressman Ted Lieu as racist and emblematic of his hostility to the press.

 Memoir

 Jiang is authoring her memoir titled "Other", set to be published by One Signal Publishers, an imprint of Simon & Schuster.
 She will explore her personal trajectory from her childhood in West Virginia, to being part of newsrooms lacking representation, and her role as the only Chinese-American reporter to regularly correspond with the White House.
 Through her narrative, she hopes to capture her lived experiences of difference and diversity in growing up as an Asian-American woman and a Chinese-American reporter living and working in the United States.
-Explaining the title, Jiang contextualises "Other" as the violence of discrimination and hate from a lack of knowledge and intolerance towards difference, also expressing her deep concerns about AAPI hate and its negative impact on AAPI communities.
+Explaining the title, Jiang contextualizes "Other" as the violence of discrimination and hate from a lack of knowledge and intolerance towards difference, also expressing her deep concerns about AAPI hate and its negative impact on AAPI communities.